melisaaslan311/IoT-Sound-Access-Control-System-ESP32-Blynk-/README.md

 * **Smart Environment Monitoring:** Continuously measures the ambient sound level.
 * **Dynamic Control:** Changes the Servo Motor angle and RGB LED color based on the measured sound level.
 * **Cloud Integration (Blynk):** Sends RFID UID, sound sensor data, and device status to the Blynk dashboard in real-time.
-* **Bi-Directional Communication:** Sensor data is sent to the cloud (Uplink), and the circuit is controlled (potentially, future Downlink control can be added).
+* **Bi-Directional Communication:** Sensor data is sent to the cloud, and the circuit is controlled.

 ### 🎯 Application Purpose (Scenario)